LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Conclusion, Limitations, and Future Work

 Our method has some limitations.
-Being a learning-based method, our collision predictor cannot achieve a $100\%$ success rate, in contrast to analytic methods \cite{Barbic:2010:SSC}.
+Being a learning-based method, our collision predictor cannot achieve a $100\%$ success rate, in contrast to exact collision detection algorithms.
 This could pose a problem when our method is used to generate computer animations, where a few missed collisions can have a considerable impact on the overall simulation accuracy.
-In the future, we would like to consider active learning to collect more data and improve the accuracy of the collision predictor in a self-supervised manner, as shown in \cite{pan2013efficient} for rigid objects.
+Moreover, our learning method can only be applied to models with fixed topology and requires additional data collection and training for different mesh topologies.
+In the future, we would like to consider active learning to collect more data and improve the accuracy of the collision predictor in a self-supervised manner, and thereby reduce the need for large training datasets.
+A similar approach is used in~\cite{pan2013efficient,he2015efficient} for rigid objects.
 A second issue is the use of a continuous constraint optimizer \cite{vanderbei1999loqo} for collision responses.
 These solvers require twice-differentiable hard constraints, which is not the case in our application because we use non-differentiable ReLU activation units.
 It is worth exploring new constraint optimization solvers that could work with non-smooth constraints specified by a neural network.
-Finally, our method sheds light on new approaches that could incorporate hard constraints into a neural network.
-We plan to extend our work by considering other types of hard constraints such as dynamics and accurate collision response models.
+There are many issues in terms of incorporating hard constraints into a neural network.
+If only soft penalties are needed, we can reformulate the hard constraint in \prettyref{eq:OPT} as a soft penalty term and solve the unconstrained problem via a Newton-Type method, allowing users to adjust the penetration allowed in the final.
+We can extend our work by considering other types of hard constraints such as dynamics and accurate collision response models.
+Finally, since our method uses a hybrid loss, it may compromise the performance in some metrics, e.g., the regression loss of the penetration depth.
+Moreover, techniques based on parameter estimation can be used to improve the performance of such learning methods~\cite{wolinski2014parameter}.